Author: Dr. Geraldine Knatz, USC Sol Price School of Public Policy, USC Viterbi School of Engineering, University of Southern California

 Alignment should be sought not just between the port director and the Board but among board members.
 A board with split philosophy on mission fundamentals presents a significant challenge for the director.
 In many cases, decisions represent a balancing act to address the needs of multiple constituencies because a port’s mission may be multi-faceted.
 Ensuring that the port’s mission, vision, and values reflect a broader constituency is not as challenging as implementing a diverse range of projects to satisfy multiple constituencies.
 A budget-setting process with board participation can be a tool used to prioritize investment.

 Port mission statements evolve over time and may be updated as frequently as every few years.
-Often the turnover in the port director or board leadership will prompt a review of the mission.
+Often the turnover in port directors or board leadership will prompt a review of the mission.
 An update to the mission statement may also be triggered to reflect current business conditions and changing times.
 A port mission may focus on contributing to the economic development of the local economy and job creation (Maryland, U.S.).
 The port may view itself as a steward of a particular geographic region (Oakland, CA).
 The Port of Gladstone, Australia’s mission statement incorporates the principle of reducing social inequality, in their case, specifically to address the needs of indigenous peoples.
 Gladstone Ports Corporation in Queensland Australia, was one of the first ports to develop a Reconciliation Action Plan to raise the living standards of Aboriginal and Torres Strait Islanders.
 The importance of their relationship with the indigenous population is reflected in the mission statement: “facilitate the prosperity of others.”

 |Port||Mission Statement||Governance Structure|